beezwax/bzTrainer-FMDAPI-2023/README.md

 1. Host this file on a FileMaker Server 2023 (v20.x or later)
 2. Enter the URL or IP address of your server.
 Example 192.168.1.50 or hostname.your-domain.com
 3. Enter the account name and password for the FileMaker user account that will access the API.
-The default for this file is already entered.
+The default for this file is already entered (Account: admin Pwd: admin)
 4. Enter the file name you wish to access, without the .fmp12 extension (default is this file).

 Copyright © 2024 Beezwax Datatools, Inc.